simbathesailor/simbathesailor.dev/src/pages/useful-patterns-with-react-hooks/index.md

 In the example we are just using the knowledge which we have discussed in this article till now.
 I am not going to explain the code above.
 I think you should go ahead and read it.

-I think mix of useCallback, useRefValues and useCallbackRef solves almost all of the issues.
+I think mix of **useCallback, useRefValues and useCallbackRef** solves almost all of the issues.

+---

 Feel free to point if any issues with the code snippets above.
 I have also written a handy library to debug hooks.
 Feel free to try it and let me know.
 A babel plugin is also available for it.